UEFA Women's Euro 2013 qualifying: Qualification round

-The two winners of the preliminary round will join the 36 top ranked nations, with the exception of already qualified Sweden, and play in four groups of five teams and three of six teams.
+The two winners of the preliminary round would join the 36 top ranked nations, with the exception of already qualified Sweden, and play in four groups of five teams and three of six teams.
 The group winners and the best ranked runner-up qualified for the final tournament.
-The other six runners-up will play three two-legged playoffs with those winners also advancing to the final tournament.
-This stage will run from September 2011 to September 2012.
+The other six runners-up would play three two-legged playoffs with those winners also advancing to the final tournament.
+This stage ran from September 2011 to September 2012.

 Seeding

-Due to the risk of suspension by FIFA of the Bosnia and Herzegovina Football Federation (NFSBiH), Bosnia and Herzegovina have automatically been drawn in sixth position in Group 1 in order to avoid the possibility of a five-team group being reduced to four.
+As the Bosnia and Herzegovina Football Federation (NFSBiH) were at risk of suspension from FIFA, Bosnia and Herzegovina were automatically drawn in sixth position in Group 1 in order to avoid the possibility of a five-team group being reduced to four.
 The draw was made on March 14, 2011.